Timeless wall colors: You won't tire of them even in ten years

 So, which color should it be?

-Choosing the perfect color often brings with it some negative concerns – after all, the new color should not only suit the space, but also look fantastic.
+Choosing the perfect color often brings with it some negative concerns – after all, the new color should not only fit the space, but also look fantastic.
 Such uncertainties frequently lead to the decision against painting altogether.

-But now for the good news : No creative risks are required for the repainting project!
+But now for the good news: No creative risks are required for the repainting project!
 After all, there are quite a few wall paints available that will still ensure a safe outcome.

 Given the right conditions, these colors will fit into almost any room, even any decor and style.”

-Furthermore, it's not necessary to paint all four walls of the room – in some cases, two colored walls are sufficient, or even just a single so-called "statement wall ."
+Furthermore, it's not necessary to paint all four walls of the room – in some cases, two colored walls are sufficient, or even just a single so-called "statement wall."
 In this way, a painter can positively transform an unremarkable city apartment into a home with a feel-good factor.

 It's common knowledge: white is the absolute classic among a wide variety of wall colors – it always works, everywhere.
-It brightens a room considerably and also strong contrasts .
+It brightens a room considerably and also intense contrasts .
 However, not all whites are created equal; this seemingly monotonous shade comes in both cool and warm undertones.

 A warm white naturally appears much softer and more pleasant compared to pure white – for example, ivory white creates a warm atmosphere.
 Off-white, on the other hand, has a cooler effect.
 It's usually difficult to discern a difference in nuances with the naked eye, but the right shade of white can make all the difference.